How much does a funeral cost in NSW?

 | Philpott Funerals (Coonamble) | $4,922 | Regional independent |

-The ratio between the cheapest commercial provider ($1,900) and the most expensive ($8,883) is roughly 5:1 for the same physical service.
-The crematorium receives the same fee ($600 to $1,350) regardless of which funeral director the family chose.
+The ratio between the cheapest commercial provider ($1,900) and the most expensive ($8,782) is roughly 5:1 for the same physical service.
+The crematorium's own charge is the same regardless of which funeral director the family chose.
 The entire price difference sits in the funeral director's own charges, primarily the professional service fee.

-At White Lady (Pennant Hills), the professional service fee on a direct cremation is $5,210, about 59% of the $8,883 total (from White Lady's published NSW price disclosure for its Pennant Hills branch, last verified 2026-07-03; the share is calculated from that document).
+At White Lady (Pennant Hills), the professional service fee on the "No Service No Attendance" line is $5,210, about 59% of the $8,782 total.
+Both figures come from the White Lady Pennant Hills price disclosure dated 6 July 2026, on the basis of an adult service at Northern Suburbs Memorial Gardens, Monday to Friday; the share is calculated from that document.
 At budget providers, the equivalent fee sits under $1,000.

 Cremation with service in NSW